finalist/liferay-lam/documentation.md

 You can create, update and delete sites.

 ## Create
-The following script shows how you can create a vocabulary:
+The following script shows how you can create a site:

 	create.site(
 		nameMap: [